SoftwareDesignLab/nvip-crawler/productnameextractor/README.md

 Like stated previously, you can provide these variables when running the application with Docker via the `env.list` file.
 If you want to run it locally without Docker, you'll need to provide the environment variables through whatever tool or IDE you're using.

-- Setting up environment variables w/ **IntelliJ**: https://www.jetbrains.com/help/objc/add-environment-variables-and-program-arguments.html
+- Setting up environment variables with **IntelliJ**: https://www.jetbrains.com/help/objc/add-environment-variables-and-program-arguments.html

-- Setting up environment variables w/ **VS Code**: https://code.visualstudio.com/remote/advancedcontainers/environment-variables
+- Setting up environment variables with **VS Code**: https://code.visualstudio.com/remote/advancedcontainers/environment-variables